Atakanclkoglu/gonul_insaat/README.md

 # Project Title

-TThis project is a website developed by dynamic software company for a construction company.
+This project is a website developed by dynamic software company for a construction company.
 You can visit the site here: [www.gonulinsaatgebze.com](http://www.gonulinsaatgebze.com)